Labrador Retriever VS Golden Retriever

 Size and Appearance

 The Labrador Retriever is a large-sized dog weighing 55–80 pounds and standing 21–24 inches tall.
-In comparison, the Golden Retriever is large-sized at 55–75 pounds and 21–24 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Golden Retriever is large-sized at 55–75 pounds and 21–24 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament